zumasys/docs/site/jbase/faq/backups-using-veeam/README.md

 The Veeam utility can be used to make full or partial backups of Windows and Linux jBASE servers.

-In order that an uncorrupted copy of the jBASE folders is made, a DB-PAUSE should be in effect before the backup is made.
+In order that an uncorrupted copy of the jBASE folders/accounts is made, a DB-PAUSE should be in effect before the backup is made.

 After the backup, a DB-RESUME should be issued to allow normal jBASE activity to resume.